 - 3-4 pound beef roast chuck roast, sirloin, eye of round

 - 2 tablespoons all-purpose flour or 1 tablespoon corn/tapioca starch for gluten-free version

 - ½ cup red wine

 - 1 ½ cup beef broth

 - 1 tablespoon Worcestershire sauce

 - 3 medium carrots cut into 2-3 inch pieces

 - sprinkle of dried thyme

-- In a large pan heat the oil and add beef roast.
-Brown well from all sides for about 10 minutes.
-Transfer roast to slow cooker.
+- In a large pan or pot heat the oil, then add beef roast.
+Let each side sear for several minutes before turning until it is well browned from all sides Transfer roast to the slow cooker.

-- Add sliced onions, carrot pieces, potato halves, chopped garlic, and bay leaves around the roast in the slow cooker.
+- Add sliced onions, carrot pieces, potato halves, minced garlic, and bay leaves around the roast in the slow cooker.
 Sprinkle a little dried thyme on roast.